altaga/EffiSend-MXNB/README.md

   );
   ```

-- Code to swap and bridge MXNB from Arbitrum Mainnet to USDC Linea.
+- Code to convert MXNB on Arbitrum Mainnet to USDC on Linea.

   ```javascript
   ...